 A quick definition for those unfamiliar with these terms:

-What this means for you?
-Any of your images embedded from Instagram will most likely not be indexed by Google in image search.
-Several well-respected professionals in the SEO space have since run their own tests to confirm the statement from Mueller.
-Rankings tended to drop when Instagram embedded images were used.
+Why does this create issues for your site and your Instagram account?
+Any of your images embedded from the Instagram app or website will most likely not be indexed by Google in image search.
+Several well-respected professionals in the SEO space have since run their own tests to confirm the statement Mueller made about these Instagram problems.
+The tests noted that these issues resulted in a drop in rankings when Instagram embedded images were used.

-But why are these embeds causing so much Instagram SEO havoc?
+But why are these embeds from Instagram not working by causing so much SEO havoc for your website rankings?
 It’s because of the intent behind the core purpose of Instagram.
-The application wasn’t really designed to be used as an image embed tool for websites and blogs, it was designed for social connection.
-Additionally, some of the accounts are privacy protected, which adds an additional barrier.
+The Instagram application wasn’t really designed to be used as an image embed tool for websites and blogs.
+Instagram was designed for social connection.
+Additionally, some of the Instagram accounts are privacy protected, which causes another issue because it adds an additional barrier.

 While it may seem like an obvious function, many people don’t realize the true repercussions of not having a public Instagram profile.
 Remember that noindex robots meta tag we mentioned earlier?
-Not only will your images be less likely to be tracked by Google’s crawlers, your entire profile will be unable to be viewed, therefore further limiting opportunities to rank well in search engines.
+Not only will your images be less likely to be tracked by Google’s crawlers, but your entire Instagram profile will also be hidden from view, creating another SEO issue by limiting opportunities to rank well in search engines.

 If you’ve been working on your brand’s website or blog for some time, then by now you probably have learned about ‘image alt text’ and its importance for SEO.
 Image alt text was originally created as a tool to assist search engine users who might have difficulty viewing images on websites.